Feds get first guilty plea in Michigan marijuana board probe

-GRAND RAPIDS, Mich.
-(AP) — A businessman pleaded guilty Friday to bribing the head of a Michigan marijuana licensing board, the first conviction in a federal investigation into payoffs and other benefits before the panel was disbanded in 2019.
+DETROIT (AP) — A businessman pleaded guilty Friday to bribing the head of a Michigan marijuana licensing board, the first conviction in a federal investigation into payoffs and other benefits before the panel was disbanded in 2019.

 John Dalaly appeared in federal court in Grand Rapids, two weeks after his plea deal was announced.